tsugiproject/tsugi/README_POSTGRESQL.md

     $PDOX->upsertGetPKReturnError() missing :context_sha256 in the values array

-If you see this message, it probably means you have not include *all* your logical keys in the Meta information when your table has a UNIQUE together clause that includes more than one column:
+If you see this message, it probably means you have not included *all* your logical keys in the Meta information when your table has a UNIQUE together clause that includes more than one column:

     $PDOX->upsertGetPKReturnError() pre-SELECT expects 0 or 1 row, got 5